Davidw1339/resolutions-backend/README.md

-### API Shell
+# Resolutions

-This is a simple skeleton for a Flask web API
+This is the flask server that interacts with the react-native front-end and mongodb server to create the functionality for the app.